-The headteacher and senior leaders in the school: G S NS Use finances for the benefit of learners Have established transparent systems of financial accountability Create a supportive atmosphere for a child-friendly school
+The headteacher and senior leaders in the school: Ex G S NS Use finances for the benefit of learners

 The headteacher and senior leaders should be asked to explain how the money they are allocated and raise is used for the benefit of learners.
 The system of financial accountability should be open and transparent.
 Inspectors are not expected to audit the books, but should report any concerns they may have to the County Office.